kyma-project/addons/README.md

 ## Development

 Develop your own addons repository forked from the original repository.
 Read [this](docs/getting-started.md) document to learn how.
 On your fork, you can create your own addons.
-Note that your addons must follow the [addons template](https://kyma-project.io/docs/master/components/helm-broker/#details-create-addons), and that your addons repository must have the specified [structure](https://kyma-project.io/docs/master/components/helm-broker/#details-create-addons-repository) so that the Helm Broker can use it.
+Your addons must follow the [addons template](https://kyma-project.io/docs/master/components/helm-broker/#details-create-addons) and your addons repository must have the specified [structure](https://kyma-project.io/docs/master/components/helm-broker/#details-create-addons-repository) so that the Helm Broker can use it.
 Read the [`CONTRIBUTING.md`](CONTRIBUTING.md) document that includes the contributing rules specific for this repository.

 >**TIP:** You can base your addon on the [`testing` addon](addons/testing-0.0.1) that uses all functionality provided by the addon specification.